DivyaMunirathnamm/django-orm-app/README.md

 ## AIM
 To develop a Django application to store and retrieve data from a database using Object Relational Mapping(ORM).

-## DESIGN STEPS
+## Procdure

 ### STEP 1:
 Clone the problem from github.
 ### STEP 2:
-create a new app
+create a new app.
 ### STEP 3:
-Enter the code for admin.py and model.py
+Enter the code for admin.py and model.py.
 ### Step 4:
-Execute Django admin and create 10 student
+Execute Django admin and create 10 student.
 ## PROGRAM
 ```
 admin.py